hemanth22/Fast-AWS/README.md

 # Fast-AWS
-This repo covers AWS Hands-on Labs for different AWS services.
+This repo covers AWS Hands-on Labs, sample architectures for different AWS services with clean demo/printscreens.

 ## Why was this repo created?
-- Shows/maps AWS services in short with reference AWS developer documentation
+- It **shows/maps AWS services in short** with reference AWS developer documentation.
-- Shows AWS Hands-on LABs with clean demos.
-In-time, different AWS Hands-on LABs will be added.
+- It shows **AWS Hands-on LABs with clean demos**.
+It focuses **only AWS services**.
-- Contributes to AWS open source community.
+- It contributes to **AWS open source community**.
+- Hands-on lab will be **added in time** for different AWS Services and more samples (Bedrock, Sagemaker, ECS, Lambda, Batch, etc.)

 # Quick Look (How-To): AWS Hands-on Labs
 These hands-on labs focus on how to create and use AWS components: